How is tax and National Insurance calculated?

 National Insurance contributions, known as NICs, pay the benefits when people retire, are unemployed or unable to work because of illness.

-Income tax is payable on most types of income and, if a person is employed, tax is calculated by the employer and deducted ‘at source.’
-This means the deductions are made at the time of running payroll and employees receive their salary with both tax and national insurance already deducted.
+Income tax is payable on most types of income and, if a person is employed, tax is calculated by the employer and deducted ‘at source’ though payroll software.
+This means the deductions are made at the time of running payroll using HMRC recognised payroll software and employees receive their salary with both tax and national insurance already deducted.
 The employer has the legal responsibility to make payment of these deductions to Her Majesty’s Revenue and Customs (’HMRC’) on the employee's behalf.

-Income tax is not only payable on salary from work, but it’s also applicable on profits from a business, rent from property and interest and dividends from saving and investments.
+Income tax is not only payable on salary from work, but it’s also applicable on profits from a business, rent from property and interest and dividends from savings and investments.

 Example: An employee earning £24,000 per year, paid monthly, receives £2000 per month gross pay.
 Their Personal Allowance is £1047.5 per month which means the employee is liable to pay income tax on the balance of £952.50.
 The taxation rate for this is 20%, giving a total tax payable of £190.50.